Ednah1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that display the first 10 lines of /etc/passwd
+script that display the third line of iacta